cristian-wpo/wc-gastcoin-gateway/README.txt

 1. This is the general configuration

-2. This is the configuration for the custom token bep-20

-3. Here you select gastcoin Gateway to pay
+2. Here you select gastcoin Gateway to pay

-4. Here you select the tokens to be paid for
+3. Here you select the tokens to be paid for

-5. This is what it looks like when using a custom token

-6. Here is the configuration to receive payments in your wallet
+4. Here is the configuration to receive payments in your wallet

 == Changelog ==
 = 0.7.0 =